 4. Soil fertility

 Soil fertility is an important aspect of increasing your potato yield.
-Apply fertilizer suitable for potatoes to the soil before your potatoes are planted.
-It is important to use a fertilizer that is specific for potatoes when you first plant them, and mid-way through the season so that they get the boost of nutrients they need to produce as many potatoes as they can.
+Before your potatoes are planted, apply a suitable fertilizer to the soil.
+It is important to use a fertilizer that is specific for potatoes when you first plant them and mid-way through the season so that they get the boost of nutrients they need to produce as many potatoes as they can.

 Use a 5-10-10 fertilizer in the planting rows and carefully work it into the soil.
-Be careful to follow the instructions on the packaging container.
-You will also have to side-dress the potatoes with the same fertilizer before the first hilling.
+Follow the instructions on the packaging container.
+You must also side-dress the potatoes with the same fertilizer before the first hilling.

 5. Soil moisture